jamesbrignull/jamesbrignull/README.md

 ## Hi there 👋, I'm James and I'm a Front-End Developer.
 - 🌱 I’m currently learning... node.js.
 - 💻 I’m currently working with... react, mobx, storybook, styled components, jest, enzyme, and many more...
 - 💬 Ask me about ...Anything.
-Happy to help in any way I can!
+Happy to help in any way I can on projects related to worthwhile causes.
+Please get in touch!
 - 😄 Pronouns: ...
 He/Him.
 - 🥝 Fun fact: ...
 Kiwis are native to China (Chinese Gooseberry) and are delicious (even with the skin on)!